attribyte/pubsubhub/README.md

 * `clean` - Removes all build files and jars.
 * `javadoc` - Generates javadoc.
 * `cleandoc` - Removes generated javadoc.

+For Scala users, an sbt build is also available.

 ##H2 Quick Start